sofiaferreira02/ML-data-analysis/README.md

 - Afonso Sá

-This project involves the analysis of the DAVIS dataset using machine learning techniques, leveraging Python as the programming language.
+This project involves the analysis of the [DAVIS dataset](https://tdcommons.ai/multi_pred_tasks/dti) using ML techniques, leveraging Python as the programming language.
 The work is documented in a Jupyter Notebook, structured into logical sections that outline each step of the analysis.

 # Project Description
-The goal of this project is to analyze the Drug-Target Interactions (DTI) present in the [DAVIS dataset](https://tdcommons.ai/multi_pred_tasks/dti), which focuses on the interaction of kinase inhibitors with human kinases.
+The goal of this project is to analyze the Drug-Target Interactions (DTI) present in the DAVIS dataset, which focuses on the interaction of kinase inhibitors with human kinases.
 This dataset provides an opportunity to design predictive models that can estimate binding affinities between drugs and protein targets.
 The primary aim is to create a machine learning model capable of predicting these affinities, thereby contributing to advancements in drug discovery and precision medicine.